Yuvraj-26/Azure-Databricks-And-Spark-Project/Notes/5_Securing_Access_To_Azure_Data_Lake.md

 ### Creating Secret Scope
 - Managing secrets begins with creating a secret scope.
 A secret scope is collection of secrets identified by a name
+- Access secret scope from Databricks Homepage using #secrets/createScope at end of URL
 - create secret scope and link to Azure Key Vault using DNS name (Vault URI in Azure) and Resource ID

 ### Databricks Secrets Utility
-- dbutils.secrets utility offers many methods
+- dbutils.secrets utility offers several methods
 - list secret scopes
 - list secrets list within our scope
 - get values of the secrets with scope and key (Redacted and avoids hard coding or compromising secrets - useful for Git)